 AI Answers About Pulmonary Fibrosis: Model Comparison

-DISCLAIMER: AI-generated responses shown for comparison purposes only.
-This is NOT medical advice.
-Always consult a licensed healthcare professional for medical decisions.
+DISCLAIMER: The AI-generated responses about pulmonary fibrosis shown below are for educational comparison only.
+This is NOT medical advice and should not be used for self-diagnosis or treatment decisions.
+Always consult a qualified healthcare professional about pulmonary fibrosis symptoms and treatment. [ai-answers-pulmonary-fibrosis]

 Pulmonary fibrosis is a progressive lung disease characterized by scarring of the lung tissue, making it increasingly difficult to breathe.
 Idiopathic pulmonary fibrosis (IPF), the most common form, affects an estimated ~100,000 Americans, with approximately ~50,000 new diagnoses each year.
 The condition most commonly develops in adults over age 60 and carries a median survival of approximately ~3 to 5 years after diagnosis.
 Risk factors include smoking, environmental exposures, certain medications, and autoimmune conditions.
 The progressive breathlessness associated with pulmonary fibrosis drives many patients and their families to search online for information about prognosis, treatment options, and eligibility for lung transplantation.